Anabella1109/pig-dic/README.md

 When Hold is pressed, the accumulated points are added to the player's final Score.

-The other player then takes the die over.
+The other player then takes the dice over.

 ## Specifications
 The web application will request the names of two users.